nostrmeetme/brainstorm_ninja/documents/relay-product-description.md

 Similar to `nostr.build`, there will be a free tier and subscription tiers.

-Free tier will provide standard Grapevine WoT Scores and will update them once a day.
+Free tier will calculate and publish generic Grapevine WoT Scores based on standard interpretations of follows, mutes, and reactions.
+These will be updated and published to nostr on a regular basis for consumption by nostr clients.

-Subscription tiers will provide additional services:
+Subscription tiers will provide more sophisticated score calculation, with additional services to include:

-## Who is this service for?

-### relay operators
-- filter out spam

-### Lightning node operators
-- Identify other lghtning nodes that you may want to connect to -- and those you should avoid

-### everyday nostr users
-- example 1
-- example 2
+- more score types
+- more frequent updates
+- more data inputs
+- abiilty to fine tune data interpretation

 ## Prototype